mast3rz3ro/ifirmware_parser/README.md

 ## Requirements

-* Bash environment, libplist, partialZipBrowser, jq, curl
+* Bash environment, libplist, partialZipBrowser, jq and curl

 ## How to get started?